 Send your taste buds on a flavorful cruise—a yacht to Yumtown, if you will—with this crowd-pleasing stuffed zucchini.
-These boats are filled with Southwest-spiced rice, then blanketed with a layer of kickin’ pepper jack cheese, topped with fresh pico de gallo, avocado crema, cilantro, a dollop of sour cream, and a drizzle of hot sauce.
-We gotta say, there’s something about this recipe that’ll really put the wind back in your sails.
+These boats are filled with Southwest-spiced rice, then blanketed with a layer of kickin’ pepper jack cheese, and finished with fresh pico de gallo, avocado crema, cilantro, sour cream, and hot sauce.
+There’s something about this recipe that’ll really put the wind back in your sails.

 Southwest Spice Blend